reflex-dev/reflex-web/docs/library/graphing/charts/piechart.md

 A pie chart is a circular statistical graphic which is divided into slices to illustrate numerical proportion.

 For a pie chart we must define an `rx.recharts.pie()` component for each set of values we wish to plot.
 Each `rx.recharts.pie()` component has a `data`, a `data_key` and a `name_key` which clearly states which data and which variables in our data we are tracking.
 In this simple example we plot `value` column as our `data_key` against the `name` column which we set as our `name_key`.
+We also use the `fill` prop to set the color of the pie slices.

 ```python demo graphing